sush-hant/hrcm-azure-pipeline/README.md

 ## Tech Stack
 - **Azure SQL Database (2 sources)** – Source systems containing healthcare revenue and operations data

-- **Azure Data Factory (ADF)** – Orchestrates data ingestion from both databases, moves it to ADLS Gen2, and triggers Databricks workflows
+- **Azure Data Factory (ADF)** – Orchestrates data ingestion from both databases, moves it to ADLS Gen2, and triggers Databricks notebooks

 - **Azure Data Lake Storage Gen2 (ADLS Gen2)** – Acts as:

-  - Landing zone for raw data from both databases
+  - Landing zone for claims and cpt codes data

-  - Bronze layer for ingested raw data
+  - Bronze layer for ingested raw data from databases and APIs

   - Storage for a central config file (metadata) describing all tables from both databases

-- **Azure Databricks (ADB)** – Performs data processing, cleansing, transformation, and modeling using PySpark
+- **Azure Databricks (ADB)** – Performs data processing, cleansing, transformation, and modeling using PySpark and Spark SQL

 - **Azure Key Vault** – Secure storage of credentials and secrets